 Can I have cell phone on the course?

-Yes, but please note just like with GPS’s the signal goes in and out, so relying on them for accurate distances is virtually impossible.
+Yes, but please note GPS signal goes in and out, so relying on them for accurate distances is virtually impossible.

 Can I have stroller, jogger or dog on the course?